caius/gtranslate/readme.md

 # GTranslate Readme

-Class that wraps the Google Translate API.
+Library that wraps the Google Translate API.
 Translates a phrase from one language to another.

 ## Usage

-Fairly simple to use, `Google::Translate.{language_from}_to_{language_to}`.
+Fairly simple to use.
 See `examples.rb` for full examples.

+	Google::Translate.english_to_french( "Hello" ) # => "Bonjour"